The Pulse

 A future in which CO₂ is a strength rather than a danger

 For a long time, we have perceived carbon dioxide as a threat to the environment, which is not a lie.
 However, from this study and research, it looks like perhaps it could be an asset for our own benefit.
-This historic discovery is evidence that science and technology can turn what was and is believed to be a threat into something beneficial.
+This discovery is evidence that science and technology can turn what was and is believed to be a threat into something beneficial.
 If implemented well, this reactor could potentially be the next renewable resource.

 According to the researchers, a solar reactor of this type may potentially be utilised by individuals to supply energy for distant regions rather than supplying power to a whole town or neighbourhood.
 Moreover, solar syngas has the potential to reduce the carbon footprint of the chemical industry due to its widespread use in chemical manufacturing.